Glossary

 Aggregate Loan Limit

-The maximum Federal Stafford Loan amount, subsidized and unsubsidized, students attending a postsecondary educational institution are allowed to borrow throughout their educational careers.
+The maximum Federal Direct Student Loan amount, subsidized and unsubsidized, that students attending a college are allowed to borrow throughout their educational careers.
 Also known as "cumulative loan limit."

 Aid Year